MrMicrowaveOven/freeups/ReadMe.md

 This is called to simulate multiple runs.
 I generally do 5 rounds of 1000 runs each, just to see that the conclusions are consistent.
 After the runs are complete, the following data will be displayed:

 __skips__: How many enemy levels were skipped during the run.
 This is averaged over all 1000 runs.
+This is the primary determining factor in the better strategy.

 __waves__: The wave the run was completed on.
 Since we're running to Wave 3000, this will be consistent.
 However, other calculations might call for the simulator to run until ELS is maxed, so the wave could be a variable in certain situations.
 This is averaged over all 1000 runs.